cronvel/async-kit/README.md

 * maxRetry `Number`, it doesn't update if omited
 * baseTimeout `Number` in **ms**, it doesn't update if omited
 * multiply `Number`, it doesn't update if omited
-* maxTimeout `Number`, in **ms** it doesn't update if omited
+* maxTimeout `Number`, in **ms**, it doesn't update if omited

 This modifier allows jobs in error to be retried.

-This is a very nice feature when dealing with other servers or external services, because they could be unavailable any time, but we don't want important tasks to fail.
+This is a very nice feature when dealing with other servers or external services, because they could be unavailable at any time, but we don't want important tasks to fail.

 It allows fine tuning: